-The results of the discriminant analysis showed that MX2 and MX1 were the best genes to discriminate pregnancy or embryonic mortality, respectively, which may be due to the fact that MX lead to pregnancy loss [67,69] or because of their role in regulating endometrial secretion, uterine remodeling and anti-luteolytic activities [70].
+The results of the discriminant analysis showed that MX2 and MX1 were the best genes to discriminate pregnancy or embryonic mortality, respectively, which may be due to the fact that MX gene expression is up-regulated during early pregnancy to block potential viral infections that could lead to pregnancy loss [67,69] or because of their role in regulating endometrial secretion, uterine remodeling and anti-luteolytic activities [70].
 It has been suggested that MX proteins possess GTPase activity which might be involved in the calcium metabolism of endometrial cells during early pregnancy [71] and might trigger maternal neutrophil migration towards the developing embryo [62].